eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 requirements, and identify any additional requirements relevant for cybersecurity.
-The scheme should further detail the cybersecurity requirements, identify and set normative standards and define the target level of assurance or security for the relevant EUDI Wallet components.
+The scheme should further detail the cybersecurity requirements, identify and set normative standards and define the target level of assurance or security for the relevant Wallet Solution components.

 The scheme should also take into account the inputs of the ARF as part of the Toolbox process, and the input from the Certification subgroup